MicrosoftDocs/architecture-center/docs/guide/networking/ipv4-exhaustion-content.md

 :::image type="content" source="./media/ipv4-exhaustion-private-link.png" alt-text="Landing zone topology when Private Link Services are used to expose applications deployed in isolated virtual networks." border="false" lightbox="./media/ipv4-exhaustion-private-link.png":::

-### Outbound dependencies
+### Use Private Link service for outbound dependencies

-When you deploy applications in isolated spoke virtual networks, use Private Link Service (PLS) for outbound dependencies.
-Define private endpoints in the isolated spoke virtual network and associate them with PLS’s in routable virtual networks.
+When you deploy applications in isolated spoke virtual networks, use Private Link service for outbound dependencies.
+Define private endpoints in the isolated spoke virtual network and associate them with Private Link service in routable virtual networks.
 The following diagram shows the conceptual approach.

 :::image type="content" source="./media/ipv4-exhaustion-private-link-isolated.png" alt-text="Private Link Services can be used for outbound dependencies for applications deployed in isolated virtual networks." border="false" lightbox="./media/ipv4-exhaustion-private-link-isolated.png":::